-07. A pre-construction otter survey, comprising the proposed development site and extending to 200 metres from the development site, shall be carried out, by a suitably experienced and licensed surveyor, no more than three months prior to commencement of works.
-This survey shall follow NatureScot guidance.

-No development shall commence (including demolition, ground preparation, tree/shrub works, construction, or any other works) until the results of the survey and a Species Protection Plan, identifying appropriate mitigation measures based on the survey results, have been submitted to and approved, in writing, by the Planning Authority.

-The Species Protection Plan should include, but not be limited to, the following mitigation measures:
+07. A pre-construction otter survey of the application site and an area 200 metres surrounding the application site shall be carried out by a suitably experienced and licensed surveyor, no more than three months before the start of any further works.
+This shall follow NatureScot guidance.
+The results of the survey and a species protection plan identifying appropriate mitigation measures based on the survey results, shall be submitted to, and approved in writing by, the Planning Authority prior to any demolition, ground preparation, tree/shrub works, construction or other works associated with the development.
+The species protection plan shall include, but not be limited to, the following mitigation measures:

-- Artificial lighting used on site must be directed away from the coast at all times and turned off overnight. - Excavations and pipes must be capped/covered or a means of escape provided to prevent entrapment. - Any potential otter resting places must not be blocked off or obstructed in any way unless a license has been granted by NatureScot in advance.
+- Artificial lighting used on site at any time must be directed away from the coast and turned off overnight. - Excavations and pipes must be capped/covered or a means of escape provided to prevent entrapment. - Any potential otter resting places must not be blocked off or obstructed in any way unless a license has been granted by NatureScot in advance.